 Surgical Procedures: Gastrectomy

 A gastrectomy is a surgical procedure that is done to remove all or part of the stomach.
 The stomach is a J-shaped organ that processes nutrients and digestion.
-After you eat, food partially digested by the stomach is then passed into the intestines.
+After you eat, the food that is partially digested by the stomach is then passed into the intestines.
 There, it continues to be processed.
 Having a gastrectomy will change the way your body digests food since either part or all of your stomach will be removed.

 A gastrectomy may be used to treat: